-When I finished work at the end of the week, I charged my pack up to 300 miles at the Albuquerque Supercharger while talking with a local owner, and got back on the road.
+When I finished work at the end of the week, I charged my pack up to 300 miles at the Albuquerque Supercharger while talking with a local Model 3 owner, and got back on the road.
 This time heading northwest to Farmington – the highway was wide open with beautiful landscape along the way.

 I passed signs for Zia Pueblo along Rt.
 550, but didn’t stop because I wanted to reach Monument Valley before sunset.
-The Zia Sun symbol is in the center of the New Mexico state flag and license plates.
+The Zia Sun symbol is in the center of the New Mexico state flag and some license plates.
 The Zia symbol has four groups of rays that radiate from the sun’s center representing the four points of the compass, the four seasons, obligations each person carries for themselves and the welfare of others, and much more.

 I also missed the opportunity to visit Chaco Culture National Historic Park on this trip.
 The Ancestral Puebloan people constructed massive stone buildings that were several stories high and had hundreds of rooms.
 Remnants of these impressive structures up to 1000 years old can be seen throughout the Chaco Canyon region.
 This is high on my list for my next visit.

 From Albuquerque I drove 180 miles in ~3 hours and charged in Farmington, and after another 135 miles charged at the visitor center in Blanding, Utah.
-I ate lunch while charging in Blanding and bought a geology book from the Visitor Center to try to learn more about the other-worldly geology of the Colorado Plateau.
+I ate lunch while charging in Blanding and bought a geology book from the Visitor Center to learn more about the other-worldly geology of the Colorado Plateau.

 Speaking of which: from Blanding I headed south, got on Rt.
 163, passed the Mexican Hat rock formation, crossed the San Juan River, and arrived in Monument Valley.